Student Life and Development

-At least one faculty or staff sponsor shall signify in writing the willingness to sponsor the organization.
-Before the organization will be registered, three student representatives must sign a disclaimer after reading the hazing and discrimination policies.
+At least one faculty or staff advisor shall signify the willingness to advise the organization.
+Before the organization will be registered, three student officers must submit a disclaimer after reading the hazing and discrimination policies.

-The Office of Student Life and Services (SLS) will review the required paperwork and sign the registration form after verifying that the organization’s purpose is lawful and within university regulations.
+The Department of Student Life and Services (SLS) will review the required information for approval after verifying that the organization’s purpose is lawful and within university regulations.
 If the requirements of registration are not approved, the organization may appeal the decision to the Director of Student Life and Services.

 Retention of University Recognition

-Any organization whose officers fail to submit the required forms to the SLS office by the above stated deadline shall have official university registration withdrawn until the forms are received by the SLS office.
+- Any organizations whose officers fail to renew and submit the required forms on JagSync by the deadline communicated to them shall have official university recognition withdrawn until all documents are received by the Department of Student Life and Services.

 The UHV student body does not have the authority to abolish any student organization.
 This decision is vested with the President of UHV, who is responsible to the Board of Regents.

 Student Organizations Privileges